MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 Create a VM using [az vm create](/cli/azure/vm).
 You run the Administration Server on this VM.

 The following example creates Oracle Linux VMs using an SSH key pair for the authentication.
-If desired, you can use TLS/SSL authentication instead.
+If desired, you can use password authentication instead.

 If you don't have an SSH key pair, you can generate it using: